doitintl/doit-composer-airflow-training/README.md

 ## Contribution

 If you'd like get involved, either fixing a grammar mistake or adding a new chapter, just send a pull request!

-To test it locally:
-1. Clone the repo
-2. Install mdBook following the [guide](https://github.com/rust-lang/mdBook#installation)
-3. Run `mdbook serve`
-4. In your browser, navigate to `http://localhost:3000`